 Focused in the areas of search, applications, online dating, local and media, IAC's family of websites is one of largest in the world, with more than a billion monthly visits across more than 30 countries.

 IAC has operations in North America, Europe (including France and the UK), Latin America, Australia, and Asia.
-About 70% of its revenue came from the US during fiscal 2012.

 The company operates through 4 main business segments: Search & Applications, Match, Local, and Media & Other.
 Search & Applications is the company's biggest money-maker, anchored by Ask.com.
 The segment brought in more than half of the company's revenue in fiscal 2012.

 Match is the second largest segment in terms of revenue.
 Its Local segment consists of HomeAdvisor (formerly ServiceMagic) and CityGrid Media.
 HomeAdvisor is a leading online marketplace for matching consumers with home services professionals in the US.
 CityGrid Media is an online media company that owns and operates CityGrid, an advertising network that integrates local content and advertising for distribution to both affiliated and third party publishers across web and mobile platforms, as well as proprietary websites, such as Citysearch.com and Urbanspoon.com, through which consumers can access local merchant information and reviews online.

 Media & Other includes assets such as Newsweek/Daily Beast, Connected Ventures, Shoebuy, and video-sharing website Vimeo.

 The company markets its services through a wide variety of activities including traditional marketing, television advertising, print advertising, and radio advertising, public relations, and e-mail campaigns.
 It spent about $828 million on advertising and marketing promotions during fiscal 2013.

 A significant component of the company's revenue is attributable to a services agreement with Google.
 In fiscal 2013, Company earned revenue of about $1.5 billion from Google.